tnvfn/Reboot-3.0-vbucks-per-kills/README.md

 Remember to have same API key on Reload backend config & gs.

 I will probably update this and add some features so if you use Credit me (tnv) and TheRevisitor Please.

+# THIS PROJECT IS DISCONTINUED
+If you encounter any issues, do NOT contact me.
+I'm gonna work on my new Project Reboot 3.0 fork.